intmus/inttheory22-23/_09-non-chord-tones/b1-nonchordtonespt2.md

 w:F:I ii6 V7 I IV6 ii6/5 V I{% endcapture %}
 {% include abc-example.html number="1" abc=ex1 %}

-## More non-chord tones
+## Non-chord tones, part 2

-Compare the examples below to the original progression to determine what has changed knowing that any added pitches will be the NCTs of that type.
+Compare the examples below to the original progression to determine what has changed.
 As you do this, use the the three characteristics discussed in the previous topic--preparation, NCT, and resolution--to create a definition for each NCT.
 Once you have a working definition, see if the other other descriptors (e.g. upper/lower, ascending/descending, chromatic/diatonic, on-chord/off-chord, or accented/non-accented) can be applied to each NCT.

 ### Neighbor Groups (NG) - also referred to as *Double Neighbor Tones* (DN)

+The following example contains multiple neighbor groups.
+- How would you define a neighbor group?
-**How does the neighbor group relate to a neighbor tone?**
+- How does the neighbor group relate to a neighbor tone?
+- What restrictions, if any, could you imagine placing on a neighbor group?

 {% capture ex4 %}X:4
 T:With added neighbor groups